Annual Concert 2019

-This year's Concerts will held on Friday 29th and Saturday 30th March 2018 at 8.00pm.
-The programme will include songs such as The Dark Island, Alexander's Ragtime Band, Love is All Around, an Al Jolson Medley, an Ed Lojeski arrangement of Amazing Grace, Gwahoddiad, All I Have To Do Is Dream, a Johnny Cash Medley and American Trilogy.
+This year's Concerts were held on Friday 29th and Saturday 30th March 2018 at 8.00pm.
+The programme included songs such as The Dark Island, Alexander's Ragtime Band, Love is All Around, an Al Jolson Medley, an Ed Lojeski arrangement of Amazing Grace, Gwahoddiad, All I Have To Do Is Dream, a Johnny Cash Medley and American Trilogy.

 This year we were delighted to welcome Carolyn Dobbin, mezzo-soprano, as our guest artiste, accompanied by Michael Harrison.
 Carrickfergus born Carolyn, a Samling Foundation Scholar, trained on the Opera Theatre Company Young Artist Programme in Dublin and at the Royal Scottish Academy of Music and Drama in Glasgow.